Call Us Today: 952-841-2345

-The injection is done by a physician under fluoroscopy (x-ray).
-You will be brought into the procedure room and lay on your stomach on a special table.
-If you are receiving oral or IV sedation, this will be administered prior to the procedure.
+You will be brought into the procedure room and laid on your stomach on a special table.
+If you are receiving sedation, this will be administered prior to the procedure.
 Your skin will be cleaned at the injection site and a local anesthetic will be used to numb your skin.
-The fluoroscope (x-ray machine) will be used to help visualize the needle as it is guided to the appropriate site.
-Then contrast dye is injected to ensure correct placement, followed by the steroid medication.
-You may feel a sensation of pressure or discomfort during the injection.
-An anesthetic may also be injected into the affected area with the steroid to provide temporary relief.

 We recommend that you take it easy for the remainder of the day.
 You may resume normal activities the next day.
-You may experience tenderness or aggravated symptoms for several days after the injection and you may use ice packs to help with this pain.
-Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.
+You may experience tenderness or aggravated symptoms for several days after the injection as the anesthetic wears off.
+Apply ice packs to help with this pain.
+Patients usually feel relief within a few days, but it may take 10-14 days for full effect.

-You should follow-up with your provider 2 weeks after the injection, so that we can assess its effectiveness and determine the next step in your care.
+Plan to follow-up with your provider two weeks after the injection to assess its effectiveness and determine the next step in your care.

 Schedule an appointment with a Twin Cities Pain Clinic provider to discuss if an epidural steroid injection can help with your pain.